 An ongoing challenge for CEOs is to prepare the rising generation of young leaders to confront decisively the pivotal ethical dilemmas, such as firing a friend.
 In our courses and research at the Darden School, we explicitly challenge students and managers with the question, “For whom or what do you lead?”
 Through case studies, games, simulations, and team projects, students and managers wrestle repeatedly with ethical dilemmas and ultimately, with corporate and personal purpose.
 We have found that deciding ethically can be taught.

-Years after the event, the CEO of the global defense contractor believed that firing his friend was the right course.
+Years after the event, the CEO of the contractor believed that firing his friend was the right course.
 He said that at the end of it all, getting fired might be the best thing for your friend.
 Perhaps the handwriting has been on the wall and the friend hasn’t had the courage to act.
 The friend might actually feel relief and chart a new and more effective career path.
 Who knows: months or years later, the friend might actually thank you.